slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - sucesses keep you making the same stuff, mistakes not.
 - It’s never your identity, it’s always your strategy
 - Succeeding means securing advantage.
-- Do What Works and Forget the Rest.
+- Do what works and forget the rest.
 But the simple truth is that success leaves clues.
 There are certain habits, patterns, and routines that lead to your success, and there are certain patters that will result in failure.
-- If you are not constantly expanding your mind, skill sets, and patterns of thought, then you are contracting them.
-- Surrendering to constant reinvention.
 -->

 > *'Success doesn’t come to you.
 You go to it.' -- Marva Collins*